mariadb-corporation/mariadb-connector-python/README.md

 ## License

-MariaDB Connector/Python is licensed under the LGPL 2.1
+MariaDB Connector/Python is licensed under the LGPL 2.1 or later (LGPL-2.1-or-later)

 ## Source code